Stark Reality: Background

 In 1970, Hoagy Carmichael's son, Hoagy Bix, worked at the public television station WGBH in Boston.
 He wanted to produce a television show with children's songs written by his father.
-He hired vibraphonist Monty Stark to compose theme music because he had experience in arranging and he wanted Stark to update the music for the rock and roll generation.
+He hired vibraphonist Monty Stark to compose theme music because he had experience in arranging and he wanted Stark to update the music for the new X generation.
 Stark wrote arrangements with bassist Phil Morrison, and they hired saxophonist Carl Atkins, guitarist John Abercrombie, and drummer Vinnie Johnson.
 The music was an odd combination of psychedelic rock and bebop jazz.
 They played as a quartet (without Atkins) in Cambridge, but the audiences were either tiny or nonexistent.
 A tour in California failed to meet their expectations, so the band broke up.
 The 1970 album was released by AJP Records, a label owned by jazz pianist Ahmad Jamal.
 (Carl Atkins did not appear on the album.)
 It was reissued in 2003 by Now-Again, a subsidiary of Stones Throw Records.

-The band's 1970 album, Stark Reality Discovers Hoagy Carmicheal's Music Shop is highly coveted and treasured by hip hop producers such as Pete Rock and Q-Tip.
+The band's 1970 album, Stark Reality Discovers Hoagy Carmichael's Music Shop is treasured by hip hop producers such as Pete Rock.